How Boris got pole-dancing former model into Prince Andrew's Buckingham Palace party

 She added: "We were quite friendly and I remember her persuading me to come to one of her conferences where Boris was speaking.
 Afterwards, she asked if I wanted to meet him.
 We went to a room behind the stage.
 They were very tactile with each other, flirty, and it made me feel a bit uncomfortable, so I left."

-At this point, Ms Arcuri was deeply immersed in the boozy Tech City party scene.
+At this point, Arcuri was deeply immersed in the boozy Tech City party scene.

 "She was omnipresent," said one friend.
 "But I suspect Boris and City Hall probably overestimated her influence."